slorber/static-site-generator-webpack-plugin/README.md

 I don't know the reasons of the initial fork.

+We also added a `concurrency: 32` option to avoid overloading the system with too much IO (using [p-map](https://github.com/sindresorhus/p-map))

 # static site generator webpack plugin

 Minimal, unopinionated static site generator powered by webpack.